Equevu/Pulsebook/sprint-cycle.md

 - Camera on for engagement
 - Use round-robin order
 - Share screen for board review
-- Post updates in Slack if unable to attend
+- Post updates in Teams if unable to attend

-### 3. Sprint Review/Demo
+### 5. Sprint Review/Demo

 #### Purpose
 Demonstrate completed work and gather feedback.